Gabe9T/Coffee-business/README.md

 5. clone project into new folder

-6. type in these ($npm install, npm install uuid, npm run dev, o + enter)
+6. type in these commands into git bash($npm install, npm install uuid, npm run dev, o + enter)

 ## Known Bugs
 * Create new coffee button needs to be fixed